RoryOMahony/typo/README.md

 - To learn Typescript and how it works with React
 - To connect an application to an API and retrieve different data based on user input
+- To learn how to make a responsive application that works on different sized devices

 ---